David H. Lawrence XVII: Podcasting

 Lawrence has been involved in podcasting since the inception.
 He holds the title of 'first podcaster' since he has been sending audio to subscribers via the internet since 1994 when he started the 'Personal Netcast'.
-David does voiceover work and speaks at events, including the NAB and the Portable Media Expo.
-David developed ShowTaxi, a subscription management for premium podcasters.
-He is also the host of a premium podcast called "Patrick Tucker's Secrets of Screen Acting: The Podcast."
+Lawrence does voiceover work and speaks at events, including the NAB and the Portable Media Expo.
+He developed ShowTaxi, a subscription management for premium podcasters.
+Lawrence is also the host of a premium podcast called "Patrick Tucker's Secrets of Screen Acting: The Podcast."

 Voice work

-Lawrence is the voice of America Online's customer service lines, and the voice of more than 1500 other interactive voice response telephone systems.
-Lawrence also wrote and produced the radio programs for the video game Saints Row.
-In 2007, he started his Demos2GoGo, his own voiceover demo reel business.
-Starting on November 18, 2010, he did guest announcing for The Price Is Right, as he is a personal friend of host Drew Carey.
+Lawrence is the voice of America Online's customer service lines, and the voice of more than 1,500 other interactive voice response telephone systems.
+He also wrote and produced the radio programs for the video game Saints Row.
+In 2007, Lawrence started his Demos2GoGo, his own voiceover demo reel business.
+Starting on November 18, 2010, Lawrence did guest announcing for The Price Is Right, as he is a personal friend of host Drew Carey.